MRMYSTERY003/sketchpy/README.md

 ## Description

-This is the beginning level python project to do some awesome drawing animation using the `turtle` module, hope it grows in the future
+This is the Intermediate level python project to do some awesome drawing animation using the `turtle` module, hope it grows in the future.
 It is a Python module for animating drawings of images.
 The sketchpy module is created on top of the turtle module in Python.
 To install sketchpy on your computer, you can go to your command prompt (command line) and run the following command.

 ### Usage

 - Just install the package `pip install sketchpy`
+- Followed by `pip install --upgrade sketchpy` to update the package to the latest version.
 - Import it to you project `import sketchpy` and use as you want😊

 ### Built with